SABS-R3/software-engineering-day1/_episodes/03-containers.md

 > "To describe something as 'clever' is not considered a compliment in Python culture." - Alex Martelli, Python Software Foundation Fellow.
 {: .callout}

+> ## Mutability
+>
+> An important thing to remember is that Python variables are simply *references* to values, and also that they fall into two distinct types:
+>
+> * Immutable types: value changes by referencing a newly created value (e.g. when adding a letter in a string).
+Note you cannot change individual elements of an immutable container (e.g. you can't change a single character in a string directly 'in place')
+> * Mutable types: values can be changed 'in place', e.g. changing or adding an item in a list
+>
+> This matters when you are 'copying' variables or passing them as arguments to functions.
+{: .callout}

-But since strings are immutable types, we cannot change elements 'in place':
+So since strings are immutable types, we cannot change elements 'in place':

 ~~~
 element[2] = 'y'